Slovenia is a member of the European Union (EU) and therefore fully applies the EU’s foreign trade and customs policy.

 - it is possible to ensure that the goods placed under the procedure can be identified (with some exceptions);

-- the requirements for total or partial duty relief laid down in the customs legislation are met.
+- the requirements for total or partial duty relief set out in the customs legislation are met.

-The customs authorities determine the period within which goods placed under the temporary admission procedure must be re-exported or placed under a subsequent customs procedure.
-Such a period must be long enough for the objective of authorised use to be achieved, but generally not longer than 24 months.
+The customs authorities determine the time by which goods placed under the temporary admission procedure must be re-exported or placed under a subsequent customs procedure.
+This period must be long enough for the objective of authorised use to be achieved, but generally not longer than 24 months.
 In exceptional circumstances, the customs authorities may grant an extension.

 Under the end-use procedure, goods may be released for free circulation under a duty exemption or at a reduced rate of duty on account of their specific use.

-Where the goods are in a production stage that would economically allow the prescribed end-use only, the customs authorities may establish in the authorisation the conditions under which the goods are deemed to have been used for the purposes laid down for applying the duty exemption or reduced rate of duty.
+Where the goods are in a production stage that would economically only allow the prescribed end-use, in the authorisation the customs authorities may establish the conditions in which the goods are deemed to have been used for the purposes prescribed for applying the duty exemption or reduced rate of duty.

 Where goods are suitable for repeated use and the customs authorities consider it appropriate in order to avoid abuse, customs supervision continues for a period not exceeding two years after the date of their first use.